nielubowicz/swamp-witch-build-docs/mxr-dist+/README.md

 5) Potentiometers
     * Drill the enclosure and fit these first before installing into the PCB.
 6) LED
     * Ensure correct polarity.
 The longer leg (anode) is the square pad (pin 1), and the flat side should match the print on the board.
 Especially when wiring the LED off-board, double-check your polarity.
 I use different colored wires, or markings, to help differentiate.
+7) Jacks
+    * Wire up the input, output and power jacks.
+I usually measure these wires with the components mounted in the enclosure.
+8) Switch
+    * Wire up the 3PDT footswitch to the jacks and PCB.
+See [Sources](Sources) for resources on 3PDT wiring diagrams.

 ### Boxing
 The PCB is fairly small, and should fit in most enclosures.
 The Distortion potentiometer (wired to `DIST1`/`DIST2`) will need to be wired in, as well as the LED (unless native position is preferred, which is unlikely).